-After a developer finishes code changes.
-The next step is to publish them to the repository.
-To accomplish this, all modified and new files should be staged for the next commit.
-The git “add” command creates a staging area with the changed and new contents.
+After a developer completes a software product’s functionality, the next step is to publish all changes into the repository.
+All modified and newly created files should be staged for the next commit.

-Add individual files and directories (file-path/directory).
+Add individual files or directories (file-path/directory).

-Add everything to the Staging Area for the next commit (–all option)
+Add everything to the staging area with the –all option for the next commit.

 Add changes only to files that have been tracked (-u).